shreyasarunesh/OpenDomainQA/README.md

 ## Installing

 Installation of this system is simple.
+This project requires Linux/OSX and Python 3.5 or higher.
+It also requires installing PyTorch version >= 1.0.0.
+Download  SQuAD datafiles, GloVe word vectors, Transformers and other dependencies listed in requirements.txt.

+CUDA is necessary to train the models.

+Run the following commands to clone the repository and install DrQA:

 ```bash
 git clone git@github.com:shreyasarunesh/Open_Domain_Question_Answering_Agent-ODQA-.git
 cd Open_Domain_Question_Answering_Agent-ODQA-; pip install -r requirements.txt;
 ```

+The repository looks like the bellow format.
 ```
 Open_Domain_Question_Answering_Agent-ODQA-
 ├── Retriever